NakZaa/myschool-php-project-by-nakonkate/README.md

 You can look for how to improve this I've made here => https://www.w3schools.com/

 **Note** if you haven't set up your username use 'root' as you username.

+I am making this public to get a chance to put this in the Github code vault.